stijn-dejongh/lovecraft_public_domain/manuscript/unknown_kadath.md

-The old chief of the cats also told him where to find his friend King Kuranes, who in Carter's latter dreams had reigned alternately in the rose-crystal Palace of the Seventy Delights at Celepha&iuml;s and in the turreted cloud-castle of sky-floating Serannian.
+The old chief of the cats also told him where to find his friend King Kuranes, who in Carter's latter dreams had reigned alternately in the rose-crystal Palace of the Seventy Delights at Celephaîs and in the turreted cloud-castle of sky-floating Serannian.
 It seems that he could no more find content in those places, but had formed a mighty longing for the English cliffs and downlands of his boyhood; where in little dreaming villages England's old songs hover at evening behind lattice windows, and where grey church towers peep lovely